tedee-com/tedee-api-doc/docs/source/overview.rst

 * Read device activities,
 * Lock, unlock or pull spring

-We encourage you to visit our `How To ...` section to find detailed instructions for some of the actions.
+We encourage you to visit our "**HOW TO ...**" section to find detailed instructions for some of the actions.